Advanced Certificate in Animal Healthcare

 Work Experience (6N1946)

-The learner will gain skills and a theoretical understanding of a general supervisory nature of their work in a specific animal related workplace.
+The learner will gain skills and a theoretical understanding of the general supervisory nature of their work in a specific animal-related workplace.
 This work experience will take place over 6 weeks.

 Assessment: Portfolio/Collection of Work (60%), Skills Demonstration (40%).